Fields generated by points on superelliptic curves: Lower bounds for

 \subsection{Coefficient bounds}

-In this section, we construct a family of polynomials $P_{f,n}(Y)$ arising from certain specializations of \eqref{eq:param} in \Cref{sec:parametrization}.
-We will do this by imposing bounds on the coefficients of $g(t)$ and $h(t)$ in $F(t)=g(t)^m-h(t)^mf(\gamma(t))$.
-These bounds will be useful for counting multiplicities of fields generated by this family of polynomials because of the following lemma that relates the absolute value of a polynomial's coefficients to the absolute values of its roots.\\
+In this section, we construct a family of polynomials $P_{f,n}(Y)$ arising from certain specializations of \eqref{eq:param} in \Cref{sec:parametrization} satisfying bounds on the coefficients of $g(t)$ and $h(t)$ in $F(t)=g(t)^m-h(t)^mf(\gamma(t))$.
+These bounds will be useful for counting multiplicities of fields generated by these family of polynomials, and help control the discriminant via the following well known consequence of the homogeneity of the discriminant.